EVENTS

 *any cash purchases MUST start at Warner House to check in and pay

-Our annual Twilight Tour returns on Friday, August 9 from 4pm to 8pm Eight historic sites will be open after hours with special tours and exhibitions centered on this year's theme, Flames of Revolution.
-The 250th anniversary of the American Revolution is fast approaching and Portsmouth played a key roll in the unrest that built up in the years before war broke out.
-More details below.
+Our annual Twilight Tour returns on Friday, August 8 from 4pm to 8pm Eight historic sites will be open after hours with special tours and exhibitions.
+More details to come spring 2025.

 To purchase tickets online, complete the form below.
 To register ahead and receive the advance pricing, and pay at the door, please email manager@warnerhouse.org.
 All cash or check sales MUST start at the Warner House, 150 Daniel St.